CDT Gear List 2025

 Sharing is caring!

-Here is all the information you will need when it comes to an ultralight CDT gear list for 2024.
+Here is all the information you will need for your ultralight CDT gear list.
 I used a lot of the items in this gear list and have conducted reviews of most of the gear.

 Take a look at the CDT gear list below and start lowering the weight of your gear to take on this epic trail.